Authentic experiences to seek out when experiencing Britain and its culture as a visitor

 Buckingham Palace, Windsor Castle, Sandringham, Balmoral

-Buckingham Palace - the official London Residence of the Queen, one of 4 residences the queen regularly lives in, the flag tells you if she's home.
+Buckingham Palace - the official London Residence of the Queen, one of 4 regular residences, the flag tells you if she's home.
 Visit the royal state rooms used for ceremonial and official occasions.

 An authentic experience?
 These are the places that the queen lives for at least some time during each year, so they are still used for their intended purpose, the visitor tours take you around many of the state rooms that are used.
-They are also places that are visited in large numbers by the British themselves, having a look at where the royal family live and see what royal privilege means today, so I reckon they just about get in the "authentic" description.
+They are also places that are visited in large numbers by the British themselves, having a look at where the royal family live and see what being royal means today, so I reckon they just about fit the "authentic" description.

 You are advised to book online in advance to avoid ticket queues when arriving, the audio tours are well worth having.